TRANSPARENCY & ACCOUNTABILITY INITIATIVE

 Building on successes to date, which include playing a key role in the establishment and implementation of the Open Government Partnership and helping bridge communities of technologists, data scientists and transparency researchers and activists, TAI has an exciting strategy focused on scaling donor impact.
 The members (Chandler Foundation, Ford Foundation, the UK’s Foreign Commonwealth and Development Office, Luminate, the MacArthur Foundation, Open Society Foundations, William & Flora Hewlett Foundation) are aligning efforts around shared priorities, including pursuing more transparent, equitable and inclusive tax systems and informing and empowering citizens and governments with data.
 TAI is a platform to facilitate knowledge sharing and collaboration and foster a culture of learning among both donors and practitioners.

-This position will be remote with the fellow able to work hours in the US EST time zone.
+This position will be remote (or a mix of remote/in person, depending on our return-to-office guidelines/fellow interest) with the fellow able to work hours in the US EST time zone.
 Candidates must have current authorization to work for an employer in the U.S.

-TAI is seeking a student join our team as a fellow for approximately 24 hours per week in Summer 2021 from May 10th to Friday August 6th (with a week off for vacation to be confirmed with the Secretariat) but exact dates are negotiable.
+TAI is seeking a current student join our team as a fellow for approximately 24 hours per week in fall 2021 from September 13th to December 10th (with the week of November 22 off) but exact dates are negotiable.

 We are very accommodating of student class schedules.